-UML Deployment diagram is one of the type of UML diagram which is used to define the hardware requirements for the particular product to execute the software, basically it maps the software design requirement to the physical system which executes the software design and visualize how software interact with hardware to complete the test execution.
-To design the deployment diagram node, component, artifact and interface notation are used.
+UML Deployment diagram is one of the types of UML diagram which is used to define the hardware requirements for the particular product to execute the software; basically, it maps the software design requirement to the physical system which executes the software design and visualize how software interacts with hardware to complete the test execution.
+To design the deployment diagram, node, component, artifact and interface notation are used.

 Purpose of Deployment Diagrams